 While this list is not exhaustive, these are the five most common crypto scams and how they work:

-On online dating websites and portals, scammers will pretend to be a woman looking for romance and love.
+On online dating websites and portals, scammers pretend to be a woman looking for romance and love.
 They will interact with a love interest long enough to earn their trust and learn about their financial resources and background.
-Meanwhile, they themselves often pretend to have a finance/investment/trading background.
+Meanwhile, they often pretend to have a finance/investment/trading background.

-The Multiplier/Giveaway Scam
+The Multiplier/Giveaway Scam:

-Needless to say, the money is gone and there’s no giveaway.
+Needless to say, the money is gone, and there’s no giveaway.
 We shouldn’t have to say this, but any kind of multiplier giveaway scam is just that – a scam!
 Anyone who asks you to send something first so you will get more in exchange is trying to scam you.

 These scams work by sending phishing emails to a crypto user, asking them to log in and share details on a fake website that is supposed to resemble a crypto exchange or wallet provider that they are a member of.
-If users login and enter their private key or backup seed phrase, the scammers will be able to obtain that data instantly.
+If users log in and enter their private key or backup seed phrase, the scammers will be able to obtain that data instantly.

-Users must therefore always check the correct URL in the URL bar of their browser.
+Users must always check the correct URL in the URL bar of their browser.
 Scammers will often use an extremely similar URL in their attempt to deceive users and imitate a real website.

-With this type of scam, scammers will usually call a person, pretending to be from a reputable firm like Microsoft or crypto-exchanges like Blocktrade.
-They pretend there is an issue with the person’s account and they would help them fix it.
+With this type of scam, scammers usually call a person, pretending to be from a reputable firm like Microsoft or crypto-exchanges like Blocktrade.
+They pretend there is an issue with the person’s account, and they would help them fix it.
 To this end, the scammer needs remote access to the person’s device (desktop, tablet, smartphone).

-The Recovery Scam
+The Recovery Scam:

 In this scheme, scammers contact a previous victim of a crypto scam and promise to have a way to help them recover part or full amount of their previous loss.
 Before they can recover it, however, the user would have to transfer a “recovery service fee”.